B59-CloudDevOps/Daily-Notes/session-09.md

     How can groups can a user be a part ?

 > How to switch from one user account to another user account ?
     su: switch user
     su - : switch user along with this directory

 > Not everyone is the system can execute the commands with `sudo` !!!!!
     How can we give a specific group permissions to sudo ?
         /etc/sudoer
+        devops : createUser accounts ( for sudo )